Yuka-404/DS5690/README.md

 - **No Benchmarking:** This is the biggest scientific critique.
 The Sora report is purely qualitative.
 It provides cherry-picked videos but no quantitative, head-to-head comparison on standard video benchmarks (like FVD on UCF-101).
 In contrast, the Imagen Video and W.A.L.T papers do provide these metrics.
 This makes Sora's "state-of-the-art" status unverifiable.

 # 4. Code Demonstration:
 Sora is a closed-source, unreleased model.
 No code, API, or model weights are publicly available.
-Therefore, a live code demonstration is not possible.

 # 5. Impacts: